MicrosoftDocs/visualstudio-docs/docs/debugger/managing-exceptions-with-the-debugger.md

 An exception is an indication of an error state that occurs while a program is being executed.
 You can tell the debugger which exceptions (or sets of exceptions) to break on, and at which point you want the debugger to break (when the debugger breaks, it shows you where the exception was thrown).
 You can also add or delete exceptions.
 With a solution open in Visual Studio, use **Debug / Windows / Exception Settings** to open the **Exception Settings** window.

-You can and should provide handlers that respond to the most important exceptions, but it’s important to know how to configure the debugger to always break execution for some exceptions.
+You can and should provide handlers that respond to the most important exceptions, but it's important to know how to configure the debugger to always break execution for some exceptions.

 When an exception occurs, the debugger writes an exception message to the Output window.
 It may break execution in the following cases: